 Every year, at each seasonal change I walk around the shops and I feel a mix of emotions.
 I absolutely love celebrating the different seasons and making them special for my children.
 At the same time, I feel physically sick when I see so much colourful plastic on the shelves, that will no doubt end up in landfill in a few weeks time.
-Easter too is becoming more and more commercialised, and as well as the usual (often plastic laden) chocolate eggs, there are shelves dedicated to plastic crafts and novelty goods.
+Easter too is becoming more and more commercialised, and as well as the usual (often plastic-laden) chocolate eggs, there are shelves dedicated to plastic crafts and novelty goods.

 Parenting is the hardest part of my eco-friendly journey.
 I will do my best to educate my children, and I hope they follow in my footsteps but I really believe that they need to choose their own path too – and this is where my morals are no longer vibrant shades of black and white, but a guilty, murky shade of grey.
-Whether I am letting them follow their heart and buy a novelty plastic ball from a gift shop with their money, or trying to steer them to more eco-friendly but less attractive option – whatever I do makes me feel a little unhappy.
+Whether I am letting them follow their heart and buy a novelty plastic ball from a gift shop with their money, or trying to steer them to a more eco-friendly but less attractive (to them) option – whatever I do makes me feel a little guilty.

 Easter Bonnets from Scrap & Recycling